grGred/NFT-bug/Readme.md

 ### **Summary**

 A total of 13 unique vulnerabilities.
 Of these vulnerabilities, 5 received a risk rating in the category of HIGH severity and 8 received a risk rating in the category of MEDIUM severity.
 Additionally, I included 8 reports detailing issues with a risk rating of LOW severity or non-critical.
+There were also 5 reports recommending gas optimizations.
 ### **Classification of Issues**

 High-level considerations for vulnerabilities span the following key areas when conducting assessments: